Mitsubishi SpaceJet: Assembly

 A new production facility for the aircraft was built at Komaki Airport in Nagoya, Japan, on land purchased from the government at a total cost of 60 billion yen.
 The 2015 roll-out of the MRJ took place at Komaki, which had previously been the development site of the Mitsubishi A6M Zero fighter.
 In early 2013, Pratt & Whitney delayed PW1200G certification to the "latter half" of 2014.
 Mitsubishi announced in June 2013 that it would establish a quality control facility in Illinois for the sourcing of MRJ components from the United States.

 In August 2013, Mitsubishi announced a third delay to the program, and that the first flight would take place in the second quarter of 2015 instead of end-2013, while the first delivery to launch customer ANA would take place in the second quarter of 2017 instead of 2015, due to parts delivery problems including Pratt & Whitney engines.
 On 7 September 2013, a prototype of the left wing and four aluminium sections (forward fuselage, front mid fuselage, aft mid fuselage and aft fuselage) were exhibited, to be assembled in October 2013.
 Mitsubishi hired foreign experts to help with relations with suppliers, ground tests, flight tests, and certification.

-Pictures of the first fully assembled MRJ90 were available on 26 June 2014.

-An official rollout occurred on 18 October 2014.
+During May 2014, the first MRJ90 was fully assembled; work on other airframes was also proceeding.
+An official rollout of the first flyable airframe occurred on 18 October 2014.
 MHI employed new production methods such as integral wing stringers, unusually tight tolerances, shot peening of curved surfaces, and vacuum assisted resin transfer molding, intended to increase quality and thus reduce expensive fault correction to keep price competitive.